 6202.0 - Labour Force, Australia, Apr 2016 Quality Declaration

-This is reflected in the trend monthly hours worked in all jobs series, which decreased by 5.6 million hours (0.3 per cent) to 1,628.9 million hours.
-This was the fourth consecutive decrease in hours worked in all jobs, which reflects a combined decrease of 16.2 million hours (1.0%) from the high point at December 2015.
+Trend monthly hours worked in all jobs decreased 5.6 million hours (0.3%) in April 2016 to 1,628.9 million hours.
+This was the fourth consecutive decrease in monthly hours worked in all jobs, which reflects a cumulative decrease of 16.2 million hours (1.0%) from the series peak at December 2015.

-The seasonally adjusted number of persons employed increased by 10,800 in April 2016.
-The seasonally adjusted unemployment rate for April 2016 remained unchanged at 5.7 per cent and the seasonally adjusted labour force participation rate decreased by less than 0.1 percentage points to 64.8 per cent.
+The seasonally adjusted unemployment rate for April 2016 was unchanged at 5.7 per cent and the labour force participation rate decreased 0.1 percentage points to 64.8 per cent.

 These documents will be presented in a new window.